agda/agda-stdlib/notes/style-guide.md

 * `where` blocks are preferred rather than the `let` construction.

-* The `where` should be placed on the line below the main proof, indented by two spaces.
+* The `where` keyword should be placed on the line below the main proof, indented by two spaces.

-* If the contents of the block is non-trivial then types should be provided alongside the terms, and all terms should be on lines after the `where`, e.g.
+* If the content of the block is non-trivial then types should be provided alongside the terms, and all terms should be on lines after the `where`, e.g.
   ```agda